starzel/buildout/README.txt

     .. code-block:: ini

-        # comment out what you need
-        parts += # Choose one!
+        parts +=
             ...
             varnish-config
             ...

     Take a look in ``linkto/base.cfg`` for the varnish-config part, there are several switches to configure.

     It is best practice to install varnish from your distribution repository.
-If this is not possible you can build it, see the section below.
+    If you need to build varnish (e.g. because your system does not ship with the version you need), see `plone.recipe.varnish <https://github.com/collective/plone.recipe.varnish#build-varnish-from-sources/>`_.
+    The same recipe that we use to configure varnish can also be used to build it.

     If you use the system-varnish only need the ``[varnish-config]`` part, it will generate the config (vcl) for you.
 In ``/etc/varnish/default.vcl`` include the generated vcl: